What Is Terminal on Mac: How to Open and Use It, Commands to Know, and More

 killall Finder

-Modify the location of screenshots on Mac defaults write com.apple.screencapture <location of the folder you want save screenshots to>
+Modify the location of screenshots on the Mac defaults write com.apple.screencapture <location of the folder you want save screenshots to>

 killall SystemUIServer